ansible-content-lab/azure-firewall-policy/README.md

     1. Review the job output log on the screen.
 The playbook is designed to show *which* domain(s) failed the connection test.
     2. Work with your internal network or security team to **allow outbound HTTPS (TCP port 443) access** to the specific domains listed in the failure message.
     3. After your team has updated the firewall rules, return to **Templates** (Step 3) and **re-launch** the `Run Firewall Check` job to confirm the issue is resolved.

+> **Important:** Please use these results as a diagnostic starting point.
+A failure is a strong indicator of a blocking rule, but it can occasionally be a **false positive** caused by a temporary network issue.

+* **Next Steps:**
+    1. Review the job output log.
+The playbook is designed to show *which* domain(s) failed the connection test.
+    2. As a first step, work with your internal network or security team to **verify** that outbound HTTPS (TCP port 443) access is allowed for the domains listed in the failure message.
+    3. After your team has **confirmed or updated** the firewall rules, return to **Templates** (Step 3) and **re-launch** the `Run Firewall Check` job to confirm the fix.
+    4. If the job continues to fail, but your team has confirmed the rules are correct, please contact our support team for further investigation.